 You have several ethical responsibilities in this course.
 This is a small group, in a small space, for several hours at a time, for 13 or so weeks.
 For this endeavor to work for all of us, each of us needs to do the readings and think about them.
 We must respect each other’s positions on the readings, and honor intellectual experiments (the “what if….” positions); that means people should be willing and able to change their minds, to defend their positions, and challenge the positions of others.
 Critically, one should never confuse an argument with the person making the argument – positions are not people.
 This means you should not attack people, only their claims and do so based on reasoning rather than ad hominem.
 Similarly, you should defend your positions as if they were ideas to be kicked around, not children to be protected.

-I don’t take attendance, but you are responsible for everything that happens in class.
+I don’t take attendance, but I expect you to attend class and participate in discussions.
+You are responsible for everything that happens in class.
 If you miss a session, you should find a colleague from whom to get notes, readings, etc.

 There may be guest speakers, and the schedule of readings and discussion may change.